launchableinc/hands-on-lab/README.md

 ### Value of Launchable Smart Tests Automation

-Launchable Smart Tests enhances the efficiency of this pyramid by automating predictive test selection.
-Through its intelligent analysis, Smart Test selects the most relevant set of tests to run, reducing redundancy and maximizing resource efficiency.
+Launchable Smart Tests enhance the efficiency of this pyramid by automating predictive test selection.
+Through its intelligent analysis, Smart Tests selects the most relevant set of tests to run, reducing redundancy and maximizing resource efficiency.
 This automation ensures rapid feedback loops, minimizes the risk of regressions, and supports a robust Continuous Integration (CI) approach.

 ## Goals